 Jack Boulet, Ph.D., FAIMER Vice President for Research and Data Resources, was recently selected as a 2018 Fellow of the Society for Simulation in Healthcare (SSH) Academy.
-The vision of the SSH Academy is to assemble a community of recognized experts and thought leaders who will lead in the advancement and transformation of simulation in healthcare globally.
+The vision of the SSH Academy is to assemble a community of recognized experts and thought leaders whose work promotes the advancement and transformation of simulation in healthcare globally.
 Fellows were selected based on their sustained, substantial contributions to the field of healthcare simulation, and will be formally inducted into the SSH Academy at the International Meeting on Simulation in Healthcare on January 13, 2018.

 The projected shortage of primary care physicians in the United States is well documented, and current trends indicate that the numbers of graduates of U.S. medical schools may not be sufficient to fill these roles.
 FAIMER Research Scientist Marta van Zanten and FAIMER Associate Vice President for Research and Data Resources John R. Boulet quantify the contribution that graduates of Caribbean medical schools make to the U.S. primary care workforce in their recently published paper:

 van Zanten M, Boulet JR. Medical education in the Caribbean: The contribution of Caribbean-educated physicians to the primary care workforce in the United States.
 Academic Medicine.
 2013;88(2):276-81